 Software Engineering, Linux, etc

-I use Linux as my primary operating system (generally Manjaro, Arch, and Ubuntu Server) and spend quite a bit of time writing software in various languages (most recent: Python, Laravel/PHP, SQL, HTML/JS/CS).
+I use Linux as my primary operating system (generally Manjaro, Arch, and Ubuntu Server) and spend quite a bit of time writing software in various languages (most recently: Python, Laravel/PHP, SQL, HTML/JS/CSS).
 I’m a big fan of FOSS and computing environments that truly empower users, rather than just give an illusion of power like most modern platforms, services, and devices.
 Similarly I love encryption, decentralization, and anything that helps people express themselves and form their own groups of like-minded individuals to enjoy life with.

 Wanna chat?
 Scroll back up and read the contact section and say hi!